Configuring LDAP

 TrueNAS has an Open LDAP client for accessing the information on an LDAP server.
 An LDAP server provides directory services for finding network resources like users and their associated permissions.

-You can have either Active Directory or LDAP configured on TrueNAS but not both.
+You can have either Active Directory, LDAP, or IPA configured on TrueNAS but not multiple directory services simultaneously.

 Does LDAP work with SMB?
 LDAP authentication for SMB shares is disabled unless you configured and populated the LDAP directory with Samba attributes.
 The most popular script for performing this task is smbldap-tools.
 TrueNAS needs to be able to validate the full certificate chain (no self-signed certificates).
 TrueNAS does not support non-CA certificates.